JamesClonk/goplay/README.md

 	Usage: goplay [OPTION]...
 FILE

 	Options:
 	        -f	force (re)compilation of source file.
-	        -b              use "go build" to build complete binary out of FILE directory -r              Watch for changes in FILE and recompile and reload if necessary (enables force compilation [-f])
+	        -b	use "go build" to build complete binary out of FILE directory -r	Watch for changes in FILE and recompile and reload if necessary (enables force compilation [-f]) -R	Watch recursively for file changes (enables [-r])

 Optional configuration files are read in the following order:
 - /etc/goplayrc